Sri Lanka Army: Training

 At the formation of the Ceylon Army in 1949, the need to train a standing army was felt strongly since the Ceylon Defence Force had operated on a regimental training model to maintain the efficiency of its volunteers culminating with the annual two week training camp at the garrison town of Diyatalawa, in the Badulla District which became the traditional training grounds for the newly formed army.
 The Army Recruit Training Depot was established in Diyatalawa in 1950 and later renamed as the Army Training Centre.
-Officer cadets were sent to the Royal Military Academy Sandhurst, along with specialized training at trade schools of the British Army, while officers of field rank were sent to the Staff College, Camberley and to the Royal College of Defence Studies.
+Officer cadets were sent to the Royal Military Academy Sandhurst, along with specialised training at trade schools of the British Army, while officers of field rank were sent to the Staff College, Camberley and to the Royal College of Defence Studies.
 With the economic limitations in the 1960s, focus was given for local training in order to save foreign exchange.
 The army initiated basic officer training at the Army Training Centre in 1968.
 With the rapid expansion of the army in the 1980s and 1990s saw the establishment of local specialist and trade schools, along with staff colleges and a defence university.
 At present the Army Training Command (ARTRAC) with its headquarters at Diyatalawa formulates all training doctrine of the army and all its training centres.
 ARTRAC directs all army training establishments, regimental training establishments and battalion training schools.

-All pre-commissioning training for officers are carried out at the Sri Lanka Military Academy (SLMA) (formally the Army Training Centre) and at the Volunteer Force Training School situated in Diyatalawa.
-The officer cadets graduating from SLMA are commissioned as officers in the regular and volunteer forces.
+All pre-commissioning training for officers are carried out at the Sri Lanka Military Academy (SLMA) (formally the Army Training Centre) and at the Volunteer Force Training School (VFTS) situated in Diyatalawa.
+The officer cadets graduating from SLMA are commissioned as officers in the regular and volunteer forces, while VFTS conducts shorter commissioning courses for prospective officers for the volunteer force and the National Cadet Corps.
 The course for officer cadets runs for ninety weeks and includes training in tactics and administration which helps prepare the cadets to take up the positions of platoon and company commanders.
 The course consisted of military and academic subjects and also trained the cadets physically.
 The course helps to promote leadership qualities and the understanding of each one's role as an officer and a servant of the state.
 Due to the lack of officers within the lower levels, the training process was sped up in the 1980s by developing a short commission course.
 The cadets were given a training of fifty-six weeks and devoted themselves to continue their careers in the military with the mandatory ten years of service for regular army officers and five years of service for volunteer officers.
-Once completing their basic training at SLMA, junior officers would receive specialized training at training centres which would include young officers courses in their area of specialization followed by advanced training on weapon systems.
+Once completing their basic training at SLMA, junior officers would receive specialised training at training centres which would include young officers courses in their area of specialisation followed by advanced training on weapon systems.